secondday/secondday-rules/README.md

-# secondday-yara-test
+# Yara Rules
-A list of custom created yara rules
+A list of custom created yara rules for testing purposes only.